James A. Garfield Monument: Biography

 During the Civil War, Garfield was commissioned a colonel.
 His first and only battle where he led Union Army forces was at the Battle of Middle Creek, which the Union Army won.
 After the battle, Garfield was promoted to brigadier general.
 He was later promoted to chief of staff to the Army of the Cumberland.
 In 1863, Garfield left the military and ran for U.S. Congress.
 He won the election and served in the U.S. House of Representatives for 17 years.
 Garfield successfully ran for president as a Republican in the 1880 United States presidential election.

-After serving as president for only three months, Garfield was shot at the Baltimore and Potomac Railroad Station in Washington, D.C.
+After serving as president for only four months, Garfield was shot at the Baltimore and Potomac Railroad Station in Washington, D.C.
 The perpetrator, Charles J. Guiteau, was an attorney and unsuccessful politician.
 Attempts were made to bring him back to good health, but three months after the shooting, he died on September 19, 1881.
 Almost immediately after news of the president's death was announced, members of the Society of the Army of the Cumberland (SAC), who were attending their annual reunion, established the Garfield Memorial Committee that would oversee the erection of a monument to Garfield.